 Venezuelan entrepreneur and investor Carmen Busquets was an early champion of the fashion-tech space.
 She was the founding investor in major digital success story Net-a-Porter and amongst the first professional investors to see the value in luxury e-commerce more than a decade ago.
-Busquets has gone on to invest a total of £12 million (about $19.5 million at current exchange rates) in a number of fashion-tech companies in the United Kingdom and the United States.
+Busquets has gone on to invest a total of £50 million in a number of fashion-tech companies in the United Kingdom and the United States.

 Born to a sociologist mother and an entrepreneurial industrialist father, Busquets was educated in England, Canada, and the United States.
 After graduating from the University of Miami, she initially wanted to be an artist and received a scholarship to Parsons at age 17, but changed directions after the death of her brother and returned to her native country.

 She was expected to work in the family’s various metallurgic businesses, but instead forged her own path, setting up a fashion boutique called Cabus in 1990 and managing to convince brands like Chanel, Thierry Mügler and Alaïa to do business with her.

 Hugo Chavez’s unsuccessful military coup in 1992 was a formative event for the budding entrepreneur.
 “If I wanted my high fashion business to survive in a country like Venezuela with so many political and economic instabilities and changes, I needed to expand and sell to my international network of client and friends that I had thanks to the fact that we lived and grew up in five countries other than Venezuela,” Busquets told BoF.

-With returns from selling technology stocks that she shrewdly sold prior to the 2000 “dot-com” crash, she became an early investor in Net-a-Porter after meeting founder Natalie Massenet through an ex-boyfriend.
+With returns from selling technology stocks that she shrewdly sold prior to the 2000 “dot-com” crash, she became a co-founder and a majority investor in Net-a-Porter after meeting founder Natalie Massenet through an ex-boyfriend.